serdar-acir/Tutorials/docs/index.md

-## SLURM Job Submission S
+## SLURM Job Submission

-You will find SLURM submission script templates in a the folder: /cta/share/jobscripts
+You will find SLURM submission script templates in a the folder: `/cta/share/jobscripts`